 2007 saw Tom take the next big step, he brought his bread to the City of Truro and opened his first retail shop in Lemon Street Market.

-This allowed Tom to showcase his growing range of speciality breads, monthly specials, and cakes and pastries now on offer.
-The opening of his shops in Falmouth, Pool and Wadebridge followed in the years after.
-2017 saw the arrival of Baker Tom’s latest shop in Penzance.
+This allowed Tom to showcase his growing range of organic loaves, speciality breads, seasonal specials, cakes and pastries now on offer.
+The opening of his shops in Falmouth, Pool, Wadebridge and Penzance followed in the years after.
+2019 saw the arrival of Baker Tom’s latest shop in St Austell.

 An exciting time for the business: new speciality bakers and drivers joined the team – helping Tom deliver more products to customers across the county, and also stocking his growing number of shops.
 Indeed, it wasn’t long before the Bakery would once again be on the move to a larger site in Wilson Way in Pool, our home today.